astronomer/airflow-guides/guides/dynamically-generating-dags.md

 ## Single-File Methods

-One pattern for dynamically generating DAGs is to have a single Python file which dynamically creates the DAGs based on some input parameter(s) (e.g. a list of APIs or database tables).
+One pattern for dynamically generating DAGs is to have a single Python file which dynamically creates the DAGs based on some input parameter(s) (e.g. a list of APIs or tables).
 A common use case for this is an ETL or ELT type pipeline where there are many data sources or destinations resulting in many DAGs, but which all follow a similar pattern.

 Benefits of single-file methods include:

 - It's simple and easy to implement.
- - It can accomodate input parameters from many different sources (see a few examples below).
+- It can accommodate input parameters from many different sources (see a few examples below).
 - Adding DAGs is nearly instantaneous since it only requires changing the input parameters.

 But, there are also drawbacks, including:

- - Since a DAG file isn't actually being created, your visibility into the code behind that specific DAG is limited.
+- Since a DAG file isn't actually being created, your visibility into the code behind any specific DAG is limited.
- - There can be performance issues with this method when scaled; for more on this see the Scalability section below.
 - Since this method requires a Python file in the `DAG_FOLDER` to dynamically generate the DAGs, the code will be executed on every scheduler heartbeat.
 This can cause performance issues if the total number of DAGs is large, or if the code is connecting to an external system such as a database.
+For more on this see the Scalability section below.

 Below, we show a few different examples of how to implement this pattern using different input parameters for creating the DAGs.

 ### Create_DAG Method

 To dynamically create DAGs from a file, we need to define a Python function that will generate the DAGs based on an input parameter.
 In this case, we're going to define a DAG template within a `create_dag` function.
 The code here is very similar to what you would use when creating a single DAG, but it is wrapped in a method that allows for custom parameters to be passed in.

 ```python